clstoulouse/motu/README.md

 When an SSO cas server is used, you have to st the property [cas-auth-serverName](#ConfigurationSystemCASSSO) to http://$serverHostName

 Apache HTTPd can be used at different levels.
 The Apache HTTPd above is the one installed on the same machine as Motu.
 An Apache HTTPd can be used as a frontal to manage Apache HTTPd load balancing.
-In the case, you can set up with the folowing example:
+In the case, you can set up with the following example:

 ```
  # Use to authenticate users which want to download transaction files